A plan which will buy the greatest improvement to our road network since the 1970s.

 Not pander to the false economies of the short term.

-And that is why the Road Investment Strategy – and the work that you will do in seeing that strategy through – is so vital.
+And that is why the Road Investment Strategy – and the work that you will do in seeing that strategy through –

-This morning I want to explain the contribution that road investment will make to one of our country’s greatest economic challenges.
+This morning I want to explain the contribution that road investment will make to one of our country’s greatest

 For decades, the productivity of our economy has lagged behind that of our competitors.